rstatsinger/contrast-java-webgoat-docker/README.md

-Git repo for Contrast Security IAST/RASP hands-on lab
+Git repo for Contrast Security IAST/RASP hands-on lab that will help you jumpstart your DevSecOps journey.

 1. Sign up for a free Contrast Security Community Edition account at https://www.contrastsecurity.com/contrast-community-edition - follow the instructions in the WebgoatDockerSetup pdf